Create a Multi-Boot Ventoy USB in Linux (GUI & CLI Guide)

 Extracted Ventoy TAR file

-Before we install Ventoy on our UBS flash drive, we want to make sure that we are using the correct disk designation, so we do not install it on the wrong drive.
-To do so, we will use the lsblk command.
-Our flash drive is the /dev/sdc disk.
+Next, we will change into the newly downloaded Ventoy files directory in the Terminal using the cd ventoy-1.1.10 command.
+Before we blindly install Ventoy on our USB flash drive, we want to make sure that we are using the absolute correct disk designation.
+This crucial step ensures we do not install the bootloader on the wrong drive and wipe it.
+We will use the standard lsblk command to view all attached volumes.
+Our target flash drive is explicitly listed as the /dev/sdc disk.

 lbslk command